What Is Modern Monetary Theory (MMT)?

 What Is Modern Monetary Theory?

-Put simply, modern monetary theory decrees that such governments do not rely on taxes or borrowing for spending since they can print as much money as they need and are the monopoly issuers of the currency.
-Since their budgets aren’t like a regular household’s, their policies should not be shaped by fears of a rising national debt.
+Modern Monetary Theory (MMT) decrees that governments that issue their currency do not need to rely on taxes or borrowing for spending since they can print as much money as they need.
+Using MMT, these countries and policies should not be shaped by fears of rising national debt.

 Key Takeaways

-• Modern monetary theory (MMT) challenges conventional beliefs about how the government interacts with the economy, the nature of money, the use of taxes, and the significance of budget deficits.
+• Modern Monetary Theory (MMT) challenges how a government interacts with the economy, the nature of money, the use of taxes, and the significance of budget deficits.

-• MMT is used in policy debates to argue for such progressive legislation as universal healthcare and other public programs for which governments claim to not have enough money to fund.
+• MMT is used in policy debates to argue for legislation to fund universal healthcare and other public programs.

 Modern Monetary Theory